 There is a need to pursue alternate training delivery methods as well as offer approved/vetted resources for employees for reference and use.

-The content for the condensed version of the e-Learning will consist of a PowerPoint and script incorporating key information contained in the Tribal State Relations Training class.
-E-Learning training will cover Federal Indian law, tribal governments and history.
-The PowerPoint and script delivered to MnDOT will be used to create online e-Learning training, not for the classroom training.
+The content for the condensed version of the e-learning will consist of a PowerPoint and script incorporating key information contained in the Tribal State Relations Training class.
+E-learning training will cover Federal Indian law, tribal governments, and history.
+The PowerPoint and script delivered to MnDOT will be used to create online e-learning training, not classroom training.
 It's important to note that online training is not intended to replace classroom training.